llamafolio/llamafolio-docs/docs/installation.md

 # Installation

-Adapters are written in Javascript (or Typescript) and can be run using NodeJS.
+Adapters are written in Javascript (or Typescript) and ran with NodeJS.

 Install dependencies: